Our Team

 Founder, 85 Broads

-Susan Jang, Ph.D.
+Susan Jang, PhD

 Cognitive Science and Education, Former Professor of Media Studies, Columbia University